chevereto/v4-docs/application/reference/encryption.md

 🤦‍♂️ If you don't have a backup of the old key:

-* Go to Dashboard > Settings and enter again all the passwords for the settings secrets.
+* Go to Settings and enter again all the passwords for the [settings secrets](#settings-secrets).
-* Go to Dashboard > Settings > External Storage and enter again all the storage credentials.
+* Go to [External Storage](https://v4-admin.chevereto.com/settings/external-storage.html) and enter again all the storage credentials for each external storage.
-* Go to the database and truncate `chv_two-factor` table.
+* Truncate `chv_two-factor` table, all users will require to setup two-factor again.